Maggie Smith: 2016–2024: Return to theatre and final roles

-In 2020, it was reported that Smith would be starring in an Irish drama film, The Miracle Club, with Kathy Bates and Laura Linney.
+In 2021 Smith starred in the Netflix adaptation of the children's book by Matt Haig of the same name, A Boy Called Christmas.
+The film was directed by Gil Kenan and also starred Sally Hawkins, Kristen Wiig, Jim Broadbent and Toby Jones.
+In 2023 Smith starred as Lily Fox in an Irish drama film, The Miracle Club, with Kathy Bates and Laura Linney.
 The film's plot is being described as a "joyful and hilarious" journey of a group of riotous working-class women from Dublin, whose pilgrimage to Lourdes in France leads them to discover each other's friendship and their own personal miracles."
-In 2021, Smith starred in the Netflix adaptation of the children's book by Matt Haig of the same name, A Boy Called Christmas.
-The film was directed by Gil Kenan and also starred Sally Hawkins, Kristen Wiig, Jim Broadbent, and Toby Jones.
 Smith was announced as starring in the film version of Christopher Hampton's A German Life, reprising the role she originated onstage in 2019 in London.

-Acting credits, awards and legacy
+In October 2023 Smith was revealed as one of the faces for the Loewe's SS24 pre-collection.

+Awards and honours

-Smith was appointed a CBE in the 1970 New Year Honours, and was made a Dame (DBE) in the 1990 New Year Honours, for services to the performing arts.
-Smith was made a Member of the Order of the Companions of Honour (CH) for services to drama in the 2014 Queen's Birthday Honours, becoming the third actress to receive the honour, after Dame Sybil Thorndike (1970) and Dame Judi Dench (2005).
-In 1971, Smith was conferred an honorary doctor of letters (DLitt) by the University of St Andrews.
-In 1986, she was awarded an honorary Doctor of Letters (DLitt) from the University of Bath.
-In 1994, Smith received an honorary Doctor of Letters (DLitt) from the University of Cambridge.
-In October 2017, Smith was conferred with an honorary fellowship of Mansfield College, Oxford.
+Smith was appointed Commander of the Order of the British Empire (CBE) in the 1970 New Year Honours, and promoted to Dame Commander (DBE) in the 1990 New Year Honours.
+Smith was appointed Member of the Order of the Companions of Honour (CH) for services to drama in the 2014 Queen's Birthday Honours, becoming the third actress to receive the honour, after Sybil Thorndike (1970) and Judi Dench (2005).

+In 1971 Smith was conferred an honorary Doctor of Letters (DLitt) degree by the University of St Andrews.
+In 1986 she was awarded an honorary DLitt from the University of Bath.
+In 1994 Smith received an honorary Doctor of Letters (DLitt) from the University of Cambridge.
+In October 2017, she was made an honorary fellow of Mansfield College, Oxford.

-Over her distinguished career she has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances:
+Over her career, Smith was recognised by the Academy of Motion Picture Arts and Sciences for the following performances: